karlssberg/Motiv/README.md

 ### What is wrong with regular booleans?

-Primitive booleans will not explain why they are `true` or `false`.
+Primitive booleans will not explain _why_ they are `true` or `false`.
 If an expression only has one clause, then we can easily figure it out.
-However, if it is made up of multiple clauses, then it may not be obvious or even possible to determine the underlying cause.
+However, if it is made up of multiple clauses, then at runtime it may not be obvious or even possible to determine the underlying cause.

-### How is this different from an if-statement?

-The sub-expressions of an if-statement cannot themselves explain why they are true or false.
+### Isn't an if-statement visible enough?

+If-statements are only visible at design-time, and at runtime they are not (unless you are using a debugger).
-To do so, we would need to break apart the if-statement and evaluate each sub-expression separately, provide a reason, and then intelligently combine the results and reasons together.
+To provide runtime visibility, you would need to decompose the expression into clauses and evaluate them separately (so we can provide detailed explanations), and then recombine them to form the final result.
-This does not scale well and is error-prone.

-### How is this different from wrapping my logic in a function?
+This instantly compromises the (design-time) readability of the code.

+Furthermore, if the logic is sufficiently complex, then readability (at design-time) may be challenging.
+This is especially true if the clauses themselves are complex, or if the logic is deeply nested, in which case it may be hard to discern which sub-expressions belong to which clause.

+### But we can decompose expressions into functions, can't we?

 Functions are great for encapsulating logic, but they do not natively provide a way to be logically composed together.
-Sure, we can do it ourselves by wrapping the functions in another function, but doing this every time becomes very tedious and error-prone.
-We could, however, create re-usable functions to logically combine the sub-expressions, but then we begin to stray into the realm of the [Specification pattern](https://en.wikipedia.org/wiki/Specification_pattern), which is the pattern that Motiv is based on.
+Sure, we can create utility functions that do this for us, but in doing so we are unwittingly implementing a functional version of the [Specification pattern](https://en.wikipedia.org/wiki/Specification_pattern) ourselves — which is the pattern Motiv is based on.
+At this point we might want to consider well-tested alternatives (such as Motiv).

 You may be wondering why we do not just eagerly evaluate the functions and avoid composition altogether.
-However, we now have the unenviable task of manually executing each function in-turn and intelligently combining the results ourselves based on the logical operator in use.

-Doing this at scale compromises readability, maintainability, and introduces the potential for errors.
+However, it places a burden on the caller, since it requires each function to be evaluated in turn, with the results collated into the final result, which interferes with the readability of the code and invites human error.

 ### What is Motiv exactly?